Powered by your NMEA 2000 network

 So, how do you run your NMEA network?
 The first and undoubtedly the most important is a network diagram, which describes all cables, connectors and units that will be onå the network.

-The diagram does not need to be to scale, or precise and a hand drawn diagram is sufficient, but the diagram is enough to do Do any voltage drop calculations when considering power implementation.
+The diagram does not need to be to scale, or precise and a hand drawn diagram is sufficient, but the diagram is enough to do Do any voltage drop calculations when man Considers power implementation.

-As a minimum, the diagram must include cable amounts, power input location(s), LEN (Load Equivalency Numbers) for each device and the only shielded wiring location connected to the ship's RF ground.
+At a minimum, the diagram must include cable amounts, power input location(s), LEN (Load Equivalency Numbers) for each device, and the single cut-off ;armed the wiring location that is connected to the ship's RF ground.

 NMEA 2000 Diagram